-range of initiatives as the next steps to combat climate change, including a plan to reduce methane emissions from the oil and gas industry by 40 to 45 percent below 2012 levels by 2025.
+- In September 2015, EPA proposed methane emission standards for new and modified oil and gas sources (the "New Source Rule"), which EPA expects to finalize in June 2016.1 The New Source Rule was announced as part of EPA's strategy for addressing methane and smog-forming emissions from the oil and gas industry. - On March 10, 2016, the United States and Canada announced a wide range of initiatives as the next steps to combat climate change, including a plan to reduce methane emissions from the oil and gas industry by 40-45% below 2012 levels by 2025.
 In tandem, EPA announced that it will commence drafting proposed methane emission standards for existing oil and gas sources (the "Existing Source Rule").
-EPA plans to begin a formal process to require companies operating existing oil and gas sources to provide information to assist in the development of the Existing Source Rule.

-• To start, EPA will develop the Existing Source Rule through the Information Collection Request ("ICR") process, which will require companies operating existing oil and gas sources to provide information on existing sources of methane emissions, as well as available emissions-reduction technologies and the costs of those technologies.
-After engaging with stakeholders, EPA will sign a draft ICR.
+EPA plans to begin a formal process to require companies operating existing oil and gas sources to provide information to assist in the development of the Existing Source Rule. - To start, EPA will develop the Existing Source Rule through the Information Collection Request ("ICR") process, which will require companies operating existing oil and gas sources to provide information on existing sources of methane emissions, as well as available emissions-reduction technologies and the costs of those technologies.
+After engaging with stakeholders, EPA will sign a draft ICR in April 2016.
 This draft ICR will be made available for public comment and then submitted to the Office of Management and Budget for review.
 Once the ICR is approved, it will be sent to industry, which is required to respond and attest that the information it provides is accurate.
 Once the ICR process is complete, EPA will issue proposed regulations.